awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-document.md

           "type":"StringList",
           "default":[
           ],
           "description":"(Optional) The IP addresses of the DNS servers in the directory.
 Required when DHCP is not configured.
-Learn more at http://docs.aws.amazon.com/directoryservice/latest/simple-ad/join_get_dns_addresses.html", "allowedPattern":"((25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\\.){3}(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)"
+For more information, see https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_dns.html", "allowedPattern":"((25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\\.){3}(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)"
         }
       },